MADDURISANKETH/Lecherro/README.md

 Features
 1. Authentication
-Secure user authentication system ensures the privacy and security of customer accounts.
+A secure user authentication system ensures the privacy and security of customer accounts.
 Customers can register using their email address and password.
 2. Product Catalog
 Browse our extensive product catalog featuring a variety of milk options, categorized into regular milk, kids' favorites, and plant-based alternatives.